How do I get a library card?

 How do I cancel my requests/holds?

 If you no longer need the items that you have requested, you can go to Login online, view your requests list and cancel the requests no longer required or call the library and ask staff to cancel the item that is being held for you.
 Items with “SHIPPED” or “HELD” status must be cancelled by library staff.

 How do I change my personal information?

-You can change your personal information by clicking on Login, in person at any library location, or by phone (905) 793-4636.
-Please be prepared to provide your library card number.
+You can change your personal information by clicking on Login, in person at any library location.
+Please be prepared to provide your library card number and ID.